JonathanBallard/Coding_Dojo_Projects_Vae_Vivorum/readme.md

 # MVP TODO

+- TEST MODELS
+- Bcrypt everything important in session
+- Background Image
+- Responsive Game Screen
+- Differentiate between Game and Viewport
+- Fix mouse movement top of screen
+- Need Victory screen
+- Need ENDGAME screen
+- Finish gameOver() function
+- Finish victory() function
+- Look at better hitboxes
+- Make all ships smaller (??)
+- Create .py script to add a bunch of entries to the database
+- Pass database info using JSON but first need to enter everything into DB
+- Reduce the height of the screen
+- Ensure it works on all screen sizes
+- Resize player ship for dashboard/index
+- Enemies gain health based on level & difficulty
+- Change stats for each enemy type
+- Game world larger than viewport so enemies can spawn little bit at a time not all at once
+- Pass info from JavaScript to Python using a hidden form
+- Shields should stop recharging when you take damage
+- Performance loss around 200 kills
+- Find sounds for chaingun firing
+- Add random element to chaingun's LEFT axis (inaccuracy)
+- Fix line formation Spawning
+- Make some enemies fire multiple times
+- Dead enemies are still shooting
+- Make enemies fire at you **DONE**
+- Take Armor into account in damage calculations **DONE**
+- Break apart munitions images **DONE**
+- new img for missile **DONE**
+- current missile img to be used as enemy fire **DONE**
+- Illusion of map motion **CANCELLED**
+- Shields recharge way too fast **DONE, DON'T KNOW HOW, BUT DONE**
+- Hook up sounds **DONE**
 - Create Index.html Registration & Login system **DONE**
 - Create Models/Relationships **DONE**
-- TEST MODELS
-- Bcrypt everything important in session
 - Add Footer to each page with my info **DONE**
 - Create dashboard.html **DONE**
 - Player Ship image **DONE**
 - Enemy ship images **DONE**
-- Background Image
 - Player gains XP **DONE**
-- Add XP component
+- Add XP component **DONE**
-- Upgrades based on xp
+- Upgrades based on xp **BACKLOG**
 - Find out why spaceship.png isn't showing up on game.html **DONE**
 - Create game.html **DONE**
 - Create game.js  **DONE**
-- Create Weapon Types
+- Create Weapon Types **CANCELLED**
-- Power-ups to swap weapons (???)
+- Power-ups to swap weapons (???) **CANCELLED**
 - Differentiate between enemy and friendly fires **DONE**
 - Stop Enemies when they reach bottom of game area **DONE**
 - Change deleteEnemies() function to delete whenever enemy is out of bounds, not JUST bottom of screen **DONE**
 - When enemies hit, they die **DONE**
 - proper collision detection **DONE**
 - TEST COLLISION DETECTION, Also known as, FIX COLLISION DETECTION **DONE**
-- Responsive Game Screen
 - Enemies move left & right & up as well **DONE, EXCEPT THEY DON'T MOVE UP**
 - When enemy hits you, you take damage, Ramming **DONE**
-- Make enemies fire at you
 - When hit by enemy fire lose health/armor **DONE**
 - Finish spawnEnemyWave(), decide what type of enemy to spawn **DONE**
 - Armor and Health numbers on screen **DONE**
 - Player can move across the whole map **DONE**
-- Differentiate between Game and Viewport
-- Fix mouse movement top of screen
 - Convert to OOP **DONE**
 - Shields recharge **DONE**
-- Need Victory screen
-- Need ENDGAME screen
 - Change movement to use class methods **CANCELLED**
-- Finish gameOver() function
-- Finish victory() function
-- Look at better hitboxes
 - Finish adding Score and +kills to player object **DONE**
 - Fix shieldRechargeDelay (maybe AJAX?) **DONE**
 - Multiple kinds of enemies **DONE**
 - Should be able to fire and move at the same time **DONE**
-- Player and Enemy objects pass width and height to style.css!
+- Player and Enemy objects pass width and height to style.css! **CANCELLED**
 - Figure out classes vs database for storing information **DONE**
-- Make all ships smaller (??)
-- Create .py script to add a bunch of entries to the database
-- Pass database info using JSON but first need to enter everything into DB
 - Redo Movement **DONE**
 - Fix undefined object.left in collision detection (ITS A MISSILE, SPAWNED BY MOUSE) **DONE**
 - Move statistics text off of game area **CANCELLED**